2018 Predictions from the Top

 This one is my favorite predictions because I can't wait to see what designers have in store.

 If you don’t know what a hamburger menu is, let’s get you caught up to speed real quick.
 On most mobile sites, there are 3 vertical lines that are used to denote “this is where the site’s navigation hides… click me to see more.”
 This has become known as the “hamburger menu”.
-See the visual aid above or read more about the history here.

 The menu icon has become the norm over the past 6-7 years and is one of those things that is an afterthought to most agencies and users.
 The biggest advancements to it have largely come in the form of cool animations that show the transition/animation of the hamburger menu into the well-known [X] close icon.
 It’s been very fun to watch and see it gaining steam but, as we’ve seen time and time again, as the popularity of something grows it becomes ripe for innovation.